Program Start: Fall Term

 Physical therapist assistants play an important role in the rehabilitation and treatment

-of patients with chronic conditions or injuries.
-Through the use of therapeutic modalities,
+of patients with diverse medical conditions or injuries.
+Through the use of therapeutic

-exercise and other techniques, physical therapy aids patients in the relief of pain
+modalities, exercise and other techniques, physical therapy assists patients in the

-and discomfort as well as assists individuals with disabilities in restoring optimal
+relief of pain and discomfort as well as restoring optimal function.
+Students enrolled

-physical therapist.
-Clinical experiences in a wide variety of health care facilities
+experiences in a wide variety of health care facilities are provided.

 Employment opportunities are rapidly increasing in hospitals, nursing homes, rehabilitation facilities, schools, patients’ homes, sports medicine clinics and private practices.